 While the Town Council votes to set the tax rate annually, the calculations on what the tax rate should be are based upon the valuations of all the commercial, industrial, residential, and personal property that Franklin has record of.
 These calculations are performed by the Assessors under the oversight of the elected Board of Assessors.

 The state has changed the requirement for a property revaluation from every three years to every five years.

 There are three members of the Board.
-Two positions are up for election this year.
+One position is up for election this year.
 All three positions are four year terms of office and staggered to avoid a complete replacement and loss of institutional knowledge.